Independent Living vs Assisted Living: Top Questions Answered

 Which Is Right for Me—Independent Living or Assisted Living?

 As you’ve explored your options, you might have begun to have an idea of whether independent living or assisted living is right for you.
-What it usually comes down to is whether or not you feel comfortable to live independently with no assistance.
+What it usually comes down to is whether or not you feel comfortable to live on your own with no assistance with daily activities.

 Independent living is also a popular choice for seniors who travel frequently or have homes in warmer climates where they prefer to spend winters.
 Because an independent living community offers maintenance and housekeeping, residents can leave for an extended period of time without worrying about their home or arranging for someone to keep an eye on their residence.